Pyrethrum

-Pyrethrum was a genus of several Old World plants now classified as Chrysanthemum or Tanacetum which are cultivated as ornamentals for their showy flower heads.
+Pyrethrum was a genus of several Old World plants now classified in either Chrysanthemum or Tanacetum which are cultivated as ornamentals for their showy flower heads.
 Pyrethrum continues to be used as a common name for plants formerly included in the genus Pyrethrum.
 Pyrethrum is also the name of a natural insecticide made from the dried flower heads of Chrysanthemum cinerariifolium and Chrysanthemum coccineum.
 The insecticidal compounds present in these species are pyrethrins.

 Description

 Some members of the genus Chrysanthemum, such as the following two, are placed in the genus Tanacetum instead by some botanists.
 Both genera are members of the daisy (or aster) family, Asteraceae.
 They are all perennial plants with a daisy-like appearance and white petals.